-- Checks Over Trade Imbalances: Cross-border trade i.e., import or export imbalance be corrected by regulating the currency rates to suit the purchasing power of a nation.
+- Checks Over Trade Imbalances: Cross-border trade i.e., import or export imbalances be corrected by regulating the currency rates to suit the purchasing power of a nation.

 - Accurately Determines Country’s Wealth: Purchasing power parity analyzes the gross domestic product of two nations, making it easy to compare their economic wealth.

-- Analyzes Global Poverty: The change in exchange rates depict the level of poverty in different nations and together it compounds to global poverty statistics.
+- Analyzes Global Poverty: The change in exchange rates depicts the level of poverty in different nations and together it compounds global poverty statistics.

-- Estimate Government Manipulations: The PPP concept helps to keep a check over the false government practices to appraise the currency’s value or portrait a healthier economy.
+- Estimate Government Manipulations: The PPP concept helps to keep a check on the false government practices to appraise the currency’s value or portray a healthier economy.